 Employee well-being is a shared responsibility.
 To better fulfill their part, employers should administer personality assessments to leaders and employees, develop leaders who value well-being, and understand employee motivation, values, and preferences.

 Conduct assessments – Achieving employee well-being goals can be nearly impossible without collecting data that describe the current context.
 A personality assessment provides data-driven insights about how well people may tolerate stress and change, how they may respond to burnout, and what motivates them to work.
 After assessment shows leader and employee characteristics, potential derailers, and values, organizations may establish or adapt well-being initiatives specific to their talent.
-(Of the numerous excellent employer guides available, we were particularly impressed with the thoroughness of this one from the Society for Human Resource Management.)9

 Develop leaders – Using assessment results, organizations can develop leaders who value and excel at supporting employee well-being.
 Personality characteristics can indicate strengths, such as building team psychological safety, setting vision, and using active listening.
 They can also indicate overused strengths that may derail leaders and the kinds of behaviors that stress might trigger.
 When people understand their assessment results, they can make deliberate choices to leverage their strengths, moderate their overused strengths, and even learn new or different behaviors.
 This strategic self-awareness empowers leaders to effect reputational changes that positively influence employees’ workplace wellness.